Ka pēhea te whakawhanake kaupapahere rapu mōhiohio OIA

 previous OIA requests

-the skills and knowledge of staff who may be subject matter experts and/or responsible for information management and able to assist with the existence and location of information
+the skills and knowledge of staff who may be subject matter experts and/or responsible for your organisation’s IM, and able to assist with the existence and location of relevant information

 authorised retention and disposal policies and practices, and